shishisizhu/continuous_neutrino/README.md

 # NEUTRINO: Fine-grained GPU Kernel Profiling via Programmable Probing

 This is the development repository of Neutrino, a GPU observability platform based on programmable probing like eBPF for Linux.
-The aim of Neutrino is to provide another programmable interface inside GPU Kernel other than AOT/JIT programming to flexibily observe its runtime behavior under black-box environment.
+Neutrino aims to provide another programmable interface inside GPU Kernel other than AOT/JIT programming to flexibily observe its runtime behavior under black-box environment.
 For observability, Neutrino mainly features:

 1. Fine-granularity: `neutrino` directly works on instructions, the lowest software level, to offer the finest granularity that can be effectively mapped to particular hardware units like tensor core.
 2. Programmability: `neutrino` extends the programmability of previous instrumentation tools (NvBit, GTPin, HIPAnalyzer) by probe cooperation with registers as temporal storage
-3. Versatility: `neutrino` supports both value profiling (capturing register value in runtime like memory address) and value profiling (capture timestamp of operation via reading clock).
+3. Versatility: `neutrino` supports both value profiling (capturing register value in runtime like memory address) and value profiling (capturing timestamp of operation via reading clock).

 > [!NOTE]
-> 🥳We are delighted to share that AMD ROCm/HIP Support is now Alpha🥳 Please use `git clone --branch rocm https://github.com/neutrino-gpu/neutrino`.
+> 🥳We are delighted to share that AMD ROCm/HIP Support is now Alpha🥳 Please use `git clone --branch rocm https://github.com/open-neutrino/neutrino`.
 > Please kindly check the branch of `rocm` for more details!
 Current support is not stable and we will continue updating to resolve bugs!

 Check our demo hosted on Colab: